zoehendershot/dp1-diy-spotify/README.md

 - The query is standard SQL with no parameters or string replacement.
 - The `try` block executes the SQL using the cursor, creates a header row, fetches all results, then loads the headers and values as a dictionary in each row.
 It is then output as JSON and returned.
 - Generic error handling is in place to display any connection or query issues.
-- Note the cursor is closed at the end of each function.

 ### 5. Create the `/songs` endpoint in your API